All Episodes

 He just said in his explanation that I was right.

-It has an I like it though.
+I like it, though.

-I think appropriating culture is.
+I think appropriating culture.

-I think of rappers who will use gospel music and elements of gospel music to create a feel while rapping about the most debaucherous interesting, awful things.
+I think of rappers who will use gospel music and elements of gospel music to create a feel while rapping about the most debaucherous, interesting, awful things.

-So I think that's actually appropriating Christian culture.
+So I think that's actually appropriating Christian culture or like a music video.

-There was a priest that I actually met in in New York who allowed a music video to be shot in one of his churches.
+There was a priest that I actually met in New York who allowed a music video to be shot in one of his churches.

 Sabrina Carpenter, right?